AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 - `-re` : to signify a Retail item type
 - `-op` : to signify an Operational item type
-- `-n` : name of the item that you want to add
+- `-n` : name of the item
+- `-i` : index of the item as displayed in the inventory list
 - `-d` : description of the item
 - `-q` : quantity
 - `-e` : expiry date